 The Ultimate Moving Checklist: Everything You Need to Know Before The Big Move

 Moving to a new house or apartment can be fun and exciting, but there is also a lot to remember throughout the process.
-Learning how to plan, purge, and pack is only part of the problem: Knowing the perfect time for each part of the move can overwhelm even the most seasoned home relocation veteran.
-That is why we at Roadway Moving have created “The Ultimate Moving Checklist” to serve as your moving guide.
+Learning how to plan, purge, and pack is only part of the problem.
+But knowing the perfect time for each part of the move can overwhelm even the most seasoned home relocation veteran.
+That is why Roadway Movers have created “The Ultimate Moving Checklist” to serve as your moving guide.
 With it, you might even enjoy preparing for your move!

 The Stages of Moving

 The various stages of moving are labeled according to when you need to take certain actions.
 Each stage requires you to take certain actions.
 They are categorized from the most urgent ones to the least urgent.
 It would be best if you could complete them in the suggested time- frame.
-Once you have bought the house, you need to schedule the following stages of moving:
+Once you have bought the house of your dreams, you will need to schedule the following stages of moving:

 - Immediate stages